singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 ```
 All your files will be copied to your online repository.
 Once it's done, take a look at the repository online to check if everything looks correct.

-We're done setting up the Jekyll page, so let's connect it with Netlify.
+It's time to connect it with Netlify.

 ### **Connecting to Netlify**
 <a id="netlifystart"></a>
+Creating a new site on Netlify is simpler than with any other host.
+Once you’ve created an account and logged in, you’ll be taken to https://app.netlify.com/sites.

 #### Step 1: Add Your New Site
 ![Netlify New Site](/uploads/newsitebut.png)

-Creating a new site on GitHubNetlify is simpler than with any other host.
-Once you’ve created an account and logged in, you’ll be taken to https://app.netlify.com/sites.
 Click the *"New Site"* button (as seen above) to get started.

 #### Step 2: Link to Your GitHub
 Clicking *“New Site”* brings you to this screen:
 ![Link to GitHub](/uploads/createsite.png)
-When you push to GitHub, GitHubNetlify does all the work.
+When you push to GitHub, Netlify does all the work.
 No more wasting time on manual deploying of updates or changes!

 Since your assets are hosted on GitHub, we’ll need to link Netlify to GitHub.
 Click the button *“Link to GitHub”*.

-#### Step 3: Authorize GitHubNetlify
+#### Step 3: Authorize Netlify
+Please note that this step is superfluous if you already have an account with Netlify set up to login automatically!

 You will be asked to provide your GitHub login details:
 ![GitHub Login](/uploads/githublogin.png)